Title: Effects of chemotherapeutic agent bendamustine for non-hodgkin lymphoma on spermatogenesis in mice

 Authors: Minbo Zang, Qiao Zhou, Yunfei Zhu, Mingxi Liu, Zuomin Zhou

-Institution: State Key Laboratory of Reproductive Medicine, Department of Histology and Embryology, Nanjing Medical University, Nanjing 211166, China
+Institution: State Key Laboratory of Reproductive Medicine, Department of Histology and Embryology, Nanjing Medical University, Nanjing, Jiangsu 211166, China.

-Abstract: Non-Hodgkin lymphoma (NHL) is one of the most common cancer affecting men of reproductive age.
-The high response rate of bendamustine served as first-line treatment for NHL, coupled with young age of patients, makes elucidation of the impact of treatment on male reproduction important.
-Our aim is to determine the effects of bendamustine on the male reproduction by animal model.
-Male mice were treated with bendamustin (40 mg/kg) through tail vein injection while cis-plain was as a standard (3 mg/kg) through intraperitoneal injection.
-After 3 weeks, we found that bendmustine induced weight loss and sperm morphology abnormalities compared to the control.
-Additionally, the sperm with folded tails were the most frequent abnormality in bendamustine-treated mice.
+Abstract: Non-Hodgkin lymphoma (NHL) is one of the most common cancers affecting men of reproductive age.
+The high response rate of bendamustine as first-line treatment for NHL, coupled with young age of patients, makes elucidation of the impact of treatment on male reproduction important.
+Our aim was to determine the effects of bendamustine on male reproduction by animal model.
+Male mice were treated with bendamustine (40 mg/kg) through tail vein injection while cisplatin was given as a standard (3 mg/kg) through intraperitoneal injection.
+After 3 weeks, bendamustine induced weight loss and sperm morphology abnormalities were compared to the control.
+Additionally, sperm with folded tails were the most frequent abnormality in bendamustine-treated mice.
 But the mechanism of sperm abnormality induced by bendamustine remains to be elucidated.
-These results indicate bendamustine may affect spermatozoa of patients who have been treated for Non-Hodgkin lymphoma.
+These results indicate bendamustine may affect spermatozoa of patients who have been treated for NHL.

 Keywords: Non-Hodgkin lymphoma, chemotherapy, bendamustine, mice, spermatozoa, toxicology

 J Biomed Res published on 18 May 2017, doi:10.7555/JBR.31.20170023